Samuel Alito: Nomination to the Supreme Court

 On January 24, his nomination was voted out of the Senate Judiciary Committee on a 10–8 party line vote.
 Democratic Senators characterized Alito as a hard-right conservative in the mold of Clarence Thomas or Robert Bork.
 Alito professed reluctance to commit to any type of ideology, stating he would act as an impartial referee.
 He said he would look at abortion with an open mind but would not state how he would rule on Roe v.
 Wade if that decision were to be challenged.

-Democrats on the committee asked Alito about his past association with the conservative group Concerned Alumni of Princeton.
+Democrats on the committee asked Alito about his past association with Concerned Alumni of Princeton.
 Alito said that he had listed an affiliation with the group on his application to Ronald Reagan's Justice Department in order to establish his conservative credentials: "You have to look at the question that I was responding to and the form that I was filling out...
 I was applying for a position in the Reagan administration.
 And my answers were truthful statements, but what I was trying to outline were the things that were relevant to obtaining a political position."
 But during the confirmation hearings, he disavowed the group, whose views were criticized as racist and sexist, saying: "I disavow them.
 I deplore them.
 They represent things that I have always stood against and I can't express too strongly."

 The American Civil Liberties Union (ACLU) formally opposed Alito's nomination to the Supreme Court.
 The ACLU has only taken this step three other times in its entire history, opposing the nominations of William Rehnquist, Robert Bork, and Brett Kavanaugh.
 In releasing its report on Alito, ACLU Executive Director Anthony Romero said, "At a time when our president has claimed unprecedented authority to spy on Americans and jail terrorism suspects indefinitely, America needs a Supreme Court justice who will uphold our precious civil liberties.
 Alito's record shows a willingness to support government actions that abridge individual freedoms."